 How Do You Store Nettle Tea?

 Before you think about storing nettle leaves, you should first know how and when to harvest.
 Nettle tea enthusiasts note that nettle leaves are best harvested young.
 If you’re planning on using the leaves for tea, pick the leaves before they start to produce flowers.
 Make sure you wear protective gear, like long-sleeved clothing, long pants and work gloves.
 While the precautions may seem like a bit of a hassle, you can rest assured that the benefits nettle tea offers are worth the extra struggle.
+Here’s a simple guide on cutting nettle leaves:

 You can also dry your nettle leaves for better storage.
 You can use a dehydrator or you can hang them up to dry.
-You can follow these steps from Getty Stewart to dry your nettle leaves successfully:13
+You can follow these steps from Getty Stewart to dry your nettle leaves successfully:12

 - Tie five to six stems of nettle with a kitchen string.
 Make sure that you don’t tie too many branches together as this will make them harder to dry out.